department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Facility selection usability research/research-plan.md

 ## Background
 This research is to be conducted on the Application for Family Caregiver Benefits (10-10CG) by the Caregivers team.

-During previous usability studies (Research Findings: [February 2021](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/1010cg-mvp/Usability%20Study-Sign%20as%20Representative-%20February%202021/research-findings.md), [April 2021](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/1010cg-mvp/Sign-as-Rep-Round2-Usability-April%202021/research%20findings.md))  on this form we have found the facility selection page to cause many users confusion.
+During previous usability studies on this form (Research Findings: [February 2021](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/1010cg-mvp/Usability%20Study-Sign%20as%20Representative-%20February%202021/research-findings.md), [April 2021](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/1010cg-mvp/Sign-as-Rep-Round2-Usability-April%202021/research%20findings.md)) we have found the VA medical facility selection page caused many users confusion.
 A few trends in confusion include:
-1. Users don't know why the facility they are familiar with isn't listed.
+1. Users are confused why the facility they are familiar with isn't listed.
 (The current dropdown list only includes facilities with a Caregiver support staff)
 2. Users are uncertain which facility to specify (Eg. Primary care, therapist, oncologist, most recent, etc.)
 3. Users that live on state borders potentially would have to select a different state from where they live in order to find their preferred facility (located in another state).

+We have redesigned the page to address these needs and this research is on the usability of this redesign.

 ## Goals

 The goals of this user research are to:
 1. Determine whether or not this facility redesign is usable
 2. Determine whether or not this facility redesign is accessible
-3. Determine whether or not this facility redesign resolves the confusion trends listed above.
+3. Determine whether or not this facility redesign resolves the confusion trends listed above

 **Research questions**